Find The Best Divorce & Family Lawyers Near You

 - Large payments out of the account that cannot be explained.
 These may also suggest that money is being deliberately transferred to another party to exclude it from the divorce settlement

-- Large payments in, which do not seem to come from sources detailed on the Form E. Are these bonuses or commissions?
+- Large payments, which do not seem to come from sources detailed on the Form E. Are these bonuses or commissions?
 Or dividends from non-disclosed investments?

 If these statements highlight any suspicious activity, a solicitor may ask for further evidence or request additional bank statements.